tinacms/tina.io/content/blog/announcement-tina-cloud-is-officially-in-alpha.md

 * We can help you at [support@tina.io](mailto:support@tina.io).
 Email us if you would like to schedule a chat!
 * Chat with us from your Tina Cloud dashboard (there's a chat widget at the bottom of the screen on the left side).
 * Lastly you can use the [documentation](https://tina.io/docs/tina-cloud/) that we wrote that covers Tina Cloud implementations.

+## What about pricing?

+We are still deciding out what we believe will be fair pricing for people who decided to use Tina Cloud.
+During the Alpha, Tina Cloud will be at no cost for small teams and we will contact you if we believe your use case may eventually fit within our post-beta paid plans.

+## Final thoughts
+The whole team is truely excited to be annoucing that we are in Alpha and we will hope you will check it out and tell us what you think.

+ If you want to keep up to date with goings on at Tina make sure to follow us on our Twitter account: [@tina_cms](https://twitter.com/tina_cms) and my Twitter account [@james_r_perkins](https://twitter.com/james_r_perkins).
+We will be annoucing improvements, new features, community built projects and more during our Alpha!